dauid64/news_article_agent/README.md

 ## ☁️ Design decisions

-Due to limited time, I chose to use technologies I’m already familiar with, such as Qdrant for the vector database and OpenAI.
+I chose to use technologies I’m already familiar with, such as Qdrant for the vector database and OpenAI.

-I separated the population script from the vector database in the `src/jobs` folder, which I usually reserve for scripts that I run in batches or reuse frequently in my systems.
-In this case, we could leave it running in the background and when it receives some new news it stores it in the vector database.

-I generally use Qdrant because it's a high-performance vector database built in Rust.
-Since I’ve worked with Rust, I feel confident it’s a reliable and stable choice.

-I use OpenAI due to its comprehensive documentation, multi-language support, and the fact that it works well with Portuguese (which I typically use in my projects).
-However, in this case, I could experiment with other models like Anthropic or even use Amazon Bedrock to allow flexibility in choosing models.

-I created two agents, one responsible for capturing relevant content on news HTML pages and another to answer user questions based on the news content, which I named "CleanHTMLAgent" and "ChatAgent".
-I used CleanHTMLAgent both in RAG and for the tool I created in my ChatAgent so that whenever a user places a link in the query it searches for it on the internet.
+I started by creating a script to prepare the vector database, naming it rag.ts in the src/jobs folder, where I usually keep useful scripts for my API.
+In this script, I connect to OpenAI, Qdrant, and Kafka.
+I begin consuming the Kafka database, and for each new piece of data that arrives, I take the returned URL, fetch its content, extract only the relevant part (the HTML body), and then call my CleanHTMLAgent to extract important data from the HTML using a structured JSON output.
+Finally, I generate the embeddings and store them in Qdrant along with the payload returned by my agent.

+On the API side, I developed a separate agent for the chat.
+It’s specialized in performing semantic searches of the content in Qdrant and generating a response for the user based on the returned article.
+If the user includes a link in the message, it triggers a function that invokes the CleanHTMLAgent again to extract data from the provided link and returns a response based on it.

 ## 🆙 Improvements

 Given more time, I could implement several improvements to this project.
 Here are a few:

+* Returns text streaming to the user

 * Implement a chat identification scheme to preserve each user’s previous messages.